Prior Proper Planning Prevents Piss Poor Performance

 There’s nothing wrong with being optimistic about your digital marketing campaigns, but you should create goals that are realistically achievable.
 You can’t expect to grow your small business into a Fortune 500 company overnight.

 No two businesses have the exact same needs, so it’s important that your digital marketing goals are relevant to your business’ needs.
 A real estate agency, for example, may seek additional leads from prospective home buyers, and an e-commerce business that sells dresses would want to target women.

 Finally, your digital marketing objectives should be time-based.
-In other words, they should focus on a specific time or time frame.
 Attracting 30 new customers, for instance, doesn’t specify a time.
-It may take a business several weeks or several months to achieve this objective.
-And without a time frame, this isn’t an effective way to measure the success of a digital marketing campaign.
+It takes time to achieve a goal.
+And without a time frame, this isn’t an effective way to measure success.